Harshithappu-2003/multi-agent-linkedin-post-generator/README.md

-# LinkedIn Content Assistant
+# LinkedIn Post generator

-A Python application that uses Google's Agent Development Kit (ADK) and Gemini AI to automatically generate trending LinkedIn posts from topics.
-The system uses a multi-agent approach to brainstorm ideas, write drafts, and format content into engaging LinkedIn posts.
+A Python-based multi-agent application using Google's **Agent Development Kit (ADK)** and **Gemini AI** to auto-generate engaging LinkedIn posts from any topic.

 ## Features